 Given this is an intermediate course, you should already have R and RStudio installed.
 However, you may not have the latest versions installed.

-- Have the latest version of R installed (preferably >4.0.0, but it is fine if you have at least 3.6.0).
+- Have the latest version of R installed (any version above 4.0.0).

 There are a few other things to install:

 - Git.
 We’ll be using Git (building off of the Introduction course), so it needs to be installed.